-X In the past, rice can be grown only during the dry months

-(November to May). (use COULD).

-X A fellow quail raiser once asked Mang Simon how he can stop his quails from spewing so much food.
-(Use COULD).
+- In the past, rice can be grown only during the dry months (November to May). (use COULD) - A fellow quail raiser once asked Mang Simon how he can stop his quails from spewing so much food.
+(Use COULD)

-Use CAN when using the present tense and when expressing hope.
+Use CAN in the present tense and when expressing hope.
 COULD is used when implying doubt or the sentence is in the past tense.

-- \checkmark The institute hopes the approach can reduce production time.
+- ✓ The institute hopes the approach can reduce production time.

 - ✓ I wish you could come to the meeting.

 - ✓ I hope you can come tomorrow.